 Long story short, a car I had my eye on suddenly dropped to $16,900 (again) despite a Kelley Blue Book of $21,800.
 It had 46,000 miles on it.
 Although this was a little higher mileage than I liked, it still had a couple of months of factory warranty left, was again a one-owner vehicle and was in outstanding condition.

 I used the same approach in contacting the dealer and this time was able to deal with the owner.
 Again this was a small dealership with about 40 nice, late-model used cars in inventory and had been in business for about 15 years.

 But in this case he said he just couldn't do anything more about the price.
 He was at absolute rock bottom already.
 And based on all other prices I had checked out, he certainly was.
 I would have paid $18,000 for it and it would have been a great deal at that price. $16,900?
-Already a steal!
-I headed for Miami.
+It was already a steal so I headed for Miami again.